 Since 1995 Kaija Saarikettu has been Professor of Violin at the Sibelius Academy of the University of the Arts Helsinki. *Teaches both violin and viola.

 Isabelle van Keulen a truly versital musician.
 Her versatility lies in the fact that she plays the violin as well as the viola with the same energy, performing chamber music in any thinkable combination and directing chamber orchestra performances.
 She has over the course of her career engaged in works written by contemporary composers, and has had many concertos written especially for her.
 She is professor at the Luzern University of Arts and visiting professor at the Norwegian Academy of Music.

 Professor Stephan Barratt-Due has had a wide-ranging career as a soloist, chamber musician and chamber music coach.
-In his teaching career he has taught several of the best Norwegian violinists of the younger generation.
+He has taught several of the best Norwegian violinists of the younger generation.
 He is Artistic Director of Barratt Due Music Institute – one of Norway’s foremost musical educational institutions – and leader of the Oslo Camerata. *Teaches both violin and viola.